Weltraumschaf/JUberblog/src/site/markdown/architecture.md

     ALNUM = ALPHA | NUM ;

     metadata       = '<?juberblog', NL, { key_value_pair NL }, '?>' ;
+    comment        = '//' [^NL]* NL ;
     key_value_pair = key, ':', value ;
     key            = ALNUM { ALNUM } ;
     value          = ANY_WORD, NL ;

+You can  add key values  what you  like.
+All key  values from the  pre processor will be assigned as variables to templates.
+But the these special ones are used internally for content generation:

+- `navi`: This will be used to generate navigation links in the layout.
+- `description`: This will be used as  description in the meta of the layout and the feed data.
+- `keywords`: This will be used as keywords in the meta of the layout.

 ### Runtime Model Representation